Toilet paper: Design

-Today, in the United States, plain unpatterned colored toilet paper has been mostly replaced by patterned toilet paper, normally white, with embossed decorative patterns or designs in various colors and different sizes depending on the brand.
+In the conetmporary US, plain unpatterned colored toilet paper has been mostly replaced by patterned toilet paper, normally white, with embossed decorative patterns or designs in various colors and different sizes depending on the brand.
 The patterns are in most cases "scatter patterns", that is, a motif is distributed ("scattered") several times (irregularly) over the surface.
 Stripes and dot patterns are rare.
 Occasionally, toilet papers have an embossed crocodile, wave, circle or check pattern.
 Some are additionally printed.
 Ornaments usually stand on their own as self-contained units.
 They never go uninterrupted (for example, as a border) from the first to the last sheet.